What is ectopic pregnancy?

 Once you receive your Methotrexate injection, you will be closely monitored with several pregnancy hormone levels (HCG) to make sure the HCG begins to drop.
 You will then undergo weekly testing for HCG level until your HCG level decreases to 0 indicating that the problem has been resolved.
 If after a week, your HCG hormone level remains high, you will be given another injection of Methotrexate while continuing to monitor the HCG levels.
 If the HCG hormone level continues to rise, laparoscopic surgery will be necessary to remove the ectopic pregnancy

-Laparoscopic surgery is indicated if:
+Laparoscopic surgery may be indicated if:

 - You experience significant pain.